egovernments/DIGIT-OSS/finance/README.md

 * Install Jboss Tools and configure Wildfly Server.
 * Since jasperreport related jar's are not available in maven central, we have to tell eclipse to find jar's in alternative place for that navigate to `Windows -> Preference -> Maven -> User Settings -> Browse Global Settings` and point settings.xml available under egov-erp/
 * Now add your EAR project into the configured Wildfly server.
+* Install the lombok plugin in eclipse.
+  Download from this link https://search.maven.org/search?q=g:org.projectlombok%20AND%20a:lombok&core=gav and run the commond java -jar lombok-1.18.4.jar
 * Start Wildfly in debug mode, this will enable hot deployment.

 ##### 2. Intellij Deployment